STEMinabox-BAE/STEMinaBox/README.md

 The Transmitter Micro:bit is inside the controller, and already has all the necessary code to run properly.
 The code is contained in this repository for you to explore if you wish.

 ## Issues
-If you have any further issues, please contact Sebastian Hewitt (2)
+If you have any further issues, please contact Michael Pearson